A conibear safety gripper is a trapping safety tool that everyone should own.

 Since the device is made from metal it will rust a little but with a little care and maintenance it will last for years.

 Don't wait for an accident to happen.
-Once you start using one you'll never stop.
+Once you start using one of these simple little devices you'll never stop.